 Changes to Our Branch Operations

-Due to the evolving spread of COVID-19 in Massachusetts, Gov. Charlie Baker issued a stay-at-home order, effective noon Tuesday, March 24, until noon Tuesday, April 7.
+Due to the evolving spread of COVID-19 in Massachusetts, Gov. Charlie Baker issued a stay-at-home order, effective noon Tuesday, March 24, until Monday, May 4.
 His administration has asked that non-essential businesses cease in-person operations and residents stay home, avoid unnecessary travel and other unnecessary activities during this two-week time period.

 Banks are designated as essential service providers so to comply with this order and keep our customers and employees safe, we are changing our daily operations.
 Beginning Monday, March 30, all of our branch drive-up windows will be open from 8AM – 4PM Monday through Friday.
 Additionally, all of our branch drive-up windows (except North Falmouth) will be open Saturdays from 8:30AM – 2PM.
 Through the drive-up windows, we will continue to do our best to serve all of your banking service needs.
 As always if you have an urgent banking service need, please contact our Customer Assistance Center or your branch location.

 Please refer to this page for updates and any changes in our planned operations.

 If you prefer to bank remotely, the following options are all available to you:

 - Online and Mobile Banking: Many of the most common transactions can be done using online banking, mobile banking, or telephone banking which are all available 24 hours a day and 7 days a week.
 With these services, customers may deposit checks, transfer between accounts, pay bills, and send money to other people.
 For more information about our online and mobile banking services, visit our electronic banking webpage.
 You can download our app via the App Store and Google Play.